-I wish I had more time to write about this — and by the time I do have time to write about it, others will have already said what I would have — but this is easily the best news I’ve heard in a long time.
+I wish I had more time to write about this — and by the time I do have time to write about it, others will have already said what I would have — but this

 A federal appeals court Tuesday struck down California’s ban on same-sex marriage, clearing the way for the U.S. Supreme Court to rule on gay marriage as early as next year.

 The 2-1 decision by a panel of the U.S. 9th Circuit Court of Appeals found that Proposition 8, the 2008 ballot measure that limited marriage to one man and one woman, violated the U.S. Constitution.
 The architects of Prop.
 8 have vowed to appeal.

 The ruling was narrow and likely to be limited to California.

 The ruling upheld a decision by retired Chief U.S. District Judge Vaughn R. Walker, who struck down the ballot measure in 2010 after holding an unprecedented trial on the nature of sexual orientation and the history of marriage.